Undistraction/warp-grid/README.md

 ### Gutters

-If supplied, `gutters` will describe the width of horizontal gutters and the height of veritcal gutters (the spaces between the grid cells).
-They are also a ratio of the total value, for example, if columns are `[1,4,3]` and gutters are `1`, There will be three rows of 10%, 40% and 30% percent with two gutters of `10%` between them.
+If supplied, `gutter` will describe the width of horizontal gutters and the height of vertical gutters (the spaces between the grid cells).
+If `gutter` is a number, it describes both horizontal and vertical gutters.
+If it is an array of two numbers, the first number describes the horizontal gutter and the second number describes the vertical gutter.
+Like columns and rows, gutters are also a ratio of the total value, for example, if columns are `[1,4,3]` and gutters are `1`, There will be three rows of 10%, 40% and 30% percent with two gutters of `10%` between them.

 There is an additional way to add gutters without using the gutters property.
 You can add them to the rows or columns arrays, using an object with a `value` property, but also adding and `isGutter` property set to `true`: (`{ value: 2. isGutter: true}`).
+This allows you to define gutters of different widths/heights in the same way you can define columns or rows of different widths/heights.

 ### Interpolations